UMD-AOSC/Ocean-LETKF/README.md

 I am attempting to move all machine-specific details to 'config/' For a new machine, create a set of files following the same format.

+NOTE: (6/4/16)
+I am in the middle of a reorganization to merge support for multiple ocean models into this one repository

 # Parallel decomposition:
 Currently, the code reads in the entire model grid and sends each grid point to a different processor, in an alternating fashion.
 This is inefficient for the ocean, since